 I don’t want anyone to misinterpret my tone or intent here because I know how this section can come across.
 The point of my blog is to point out what I feel is wrong with the Chinese metaphysics field and how things can be improved.

-You’ll often find a lot of feng shui masters not being able to tell you much about the history and founding theory of feng shui if you probe them.
-The application of feng shui is not difficult, but there are still nuances that separate the pseudo-practitioners from those who are serious about this art.
+You’ll often find a lot of feng shui masters not able to tell you much about the history and founding theory of feng shui if you probe them.
+Applying feng shui is not difficult, but there are still nuances that separate the pseudo-practitioners from those who are serious about this art.
 These small nuances can make a huge difference in the efficacy of feng shui.
 More importantly, what I wish to get everyone to consider is whether someone can be good at what he or she does, without bother finding out why something is the way it is.

 I’ve had many clients who ended up getting the wrong advice from other feng shui masters and they are the ones that you see ranking on the first page of Google.
 Although I have to say it’s part of their fate that this happened, it’s a pity they didn’t get a chance to benefit from feng shui.